AccessibilityLab/SoundModVR/README.md

 <div id="speech-speed-adjustment"></div>

 ### 5) Speech Speed Adjustment
-See example in Speech Speed Adjustment Example Scene. <br/>
 The **SpeechSpeedManager** is used to control this feature.
 It requires you to assign an **AudioSource** to the script in the `Audio Source` field, otherwise, it will assume it is attached to a game object with an **AudioSource**.
 You also need to set the audio mixer to be used in the Master Mixer field.
 You then need to expose the Pitch element in the AudioMixer and add the parameter name of the pitch parameter to the `audioMixerPitchLabel` field.

 **Public Functions**